dev-diaries/web/_posts/2019-04-14-terminal-history-auto-suggestions-as-you-type.markdown

 {:.post-content}
 Let's add it as a plugin by adding or editing this line.
 If you have more than one plugin they need to be separated by a space.
+Be sure to check your `.zshrc` file as there might already be a plugins line there.
+If so, just add `zsh-autosuggestions` to the plugins with a space separating any other ones there already.

 {% highlight bash %}
 plugins=(zsh-autosuggestions)